 effect of hull roughness on friction for model yacht

-Whereas the article above gives the classic description of hull roughness effect for yachts and ships, things are very different for radio controlled sailing yachts.
-This is because they operate at a lower Reynolds number than full size vessels i.e. shorter length and lower speed.
-The paper below delves into this problem in an attempt to answer the simple question: how smooth should the hull of a model yacht be for best performance?
+Whereas the previous article gives the classic description of hull roughness effects for yachts and ships, things are very different for radio controlled sailing yachts.
+This is because they operate at a lower Reynolds number than full size vessels i.e. they are shorter length and sail at lower speed.
+The paper below delves into this problem in an attempt to answer this simple question: how smooth should the hull of a model yacht be for best performance?
 The answer is complicated and incomplete.

 Effect of some parameters on model yacht performance